 Our products are manufactured through a combination of facilities we own and operate and facilities owned and operated by third-party contractors who perform some of the steps in the manufacturing process for us, such as cutting and/or sewing.
 We source the remainder of our finished goods from third-party manufacturers who supply us with finished products based on our designs.
 Our largest manufacturing facilities include an approximately 1.1 million square-foot owned facility located in San Juan Opico, El Salvador and an approximately 600,000 square-foot owned facility located in Bonao, Dominican Republic.
 We distribute our products from 42 distribution centers.
 These distribution centers include 14 facilities located in the United States and 28 facilities located outside the United States in regions where we manufacture and sell our products.
-Our largest distribution facilities include an approximately 1.3 million square-foot leased facility located in Perris, California, an approximately 900,000 square-foot leased facility located in Perris, California, an approximately 900,000 square-foot leased facility located in Martinsville, Virginia.
+Our largest distribution facilities include an approximately 1.3 million square-foot leased facility located in Perris, California, an approximately 900,000 square-foot leased facility located in Rural Hall, North Carolina and an approximately 700,000 squarefoot owned facility located in Martinsville, Virginia.